Ralph Fife: Pro football and wartime service

 He signed with the Chicago Cardinals of the National Football League (NFL) in October 1942.
 He appeared in four games, three as a starter, for the Cardinals at the guard position during the 1943 season.
 His football career was interrupted by service in the Navy during World War II.
 After the war, he returned to the Cardinals for one start during the 1945 season.
 In 1946, he was traded to the Pittsburgh Steelers, appearing in 10 games, nine as a starter.
 He appeared in a total of 15 NFL games.

 Coaching career

 In December 1946, Fife was named head coach of the Turtle Creek Union High School football team.
 He remained at Turtle Creek until 1950, when he accepted a job as line coach at Nebraska.
-He became head football coach at Mount Lebanon High School in 1954.
-In 1967, after coaching the 1966 Mount Lebanon team to an undefeated season and state championship, he became head football coach and director of physical education at Chartiers Valley High School.
+He became head football coach at Mt.
+Lebanon High School in 1954.
+In 1967, after coaching the 1966 team to an undefeated season and state championship, he became head football coach and director of physical education at neighboring Chartiers Valley High School.
 He retired from coaching in 1978.